Ron Ormond: Career

 During the 1950s Ormond spent eight months with Ormond McGill in Asia writing the book Religious Mysteries of the Orient/Into the Strange Unknown, about psychic surgery.
 Other books by McGill and Ormond include The Master Method of Hypnosis, The Art of Meditation, and The Magical Pendulum of the Orient.

 Later years

-In the mid-'60s Ormond produced roller derby on television for Leo Seltzer, with his son Tim as one of the players in the children's version of the sport.
-Tim loved it.
-Ron, not so much.
+In the mid-1960s, Ormond produced roller derby on television for Leo Seltzer.

 At the time, roller derby was big business, at least for Leo Seltzer, a San Fernando Valley businessman.
 Ormond managed the derby, which held weekly skate-offs at the Olympic auditorium in downtown Los Angeles.
 Ormond ended up leaving the Derby after telling Seltzer, "I can't work for you and still remain your friend, and I consider you a good friend."